What needs to be considered in terms of health and safety when working on a film production?

 What can be put in place to ensure health and safety risks are minimized?

 There are a number of measures that can be put in place to minimise health and safety risks.
 As mentioned previously, risk assessments should be carried out to reduce health and safety risks and check that a location is safe enough for filming.
 It is also important that regular breaks are given in order to give crew members time for relaxation as opposed to them being too exhausted to do their job properly, which could lead to accidents taking place.
 In the case of an injury occurring, it is important to have first aiders on hand in order to swiftly deal with these injuries, minor and major, so that the injuries do not get any worse.
 It also gives time for emergency services to reach the injured person if necessary.
 Following this, an accident report needs to be completed so that measures can be taken to ensure that a specific injury does not happen to any other members of the crew.
+Additionally, safety equipment should be installed to minimize health and safety risks.
+This is in order to prevent any malfunctions in filming equipment that could result in potential accidents and to keep everything as safe as is viably possible.
+Furthermore, all equipment on the set should be regularly checked by a certified official so that it is confirmed to be safe for use and again will not result in any accidents.

 Upload an example of a risk assessment that would have been used in the production week.